EricCrosson/camelot/src/README.md

 Consisting of more than methodology and code, _reproducible research_ contains methodology, code, parameters, and a build environment.
 This information permits other humans and even [machines] to confirm the published results.
 To reproduce some research of your own follow the [Setup] and then [Build] instructions.
+To build the associated [findings documents] see the [relevant build instructions]

 Setup build environment